ClassiCube/ClassiCube/readme.md

 * Press escape (after joining a world) or pause to switch to the pause menu.
 * Pause menu -> Options -> Controls lists all of the key combinations used by the client.
 * Note that toggling 'vsync' to on will minimise CPU usage, while off will maximimise chunk loading speed.
 * Press F to cycle view distance.
-A smaller number of visible chunks can improve performance.
+Lower view distances can improve performance.

 * If the server has disabled hacks, key combinations such as fly and speed will not do anything.
 * To see the list of built in commands, type `/client`.